dyaraev/notes/raspberry/ubuntu.md

 To install Mate desktop you will need either ethernet of wi-fi connection.
 Most likely, the former will be faster.

-If you want you can update your Ubuntu first (it is not recommended though).
+If you want, you can update your Ubuntu first (it is not always recommended though).
 Just type the following commands in the console:

 ```bash
 sudo apt-get update